-Argument Optional Description <projectfile></projectfile> The required <projectfile> argument specifies the path to a project file.</projectfile> [-not_active] Y If this option is set, no impl in the project will be activated and the active impl in ACE will n be changed. [-force] Y The -force option can be used to override a project lock that has been set by another ACE session.
+Argument Optional Description <projectfile> The required <projectfile> argument specifies the path to a project file.</projectfile></projectfile> The required <projectfile> argument specifies the path to a project file.</projectfile> [-not_active] Y If this option is set, no impl in the project will be activated and the active impl in ACE will not be changed. [-force] Y The -force option can be used to override a project lock that has been set by another ACE session.
 Using -force causes the current ACE session to take ownership of the project lock for the project being restored.
 DO NOT use this option to run multiple ACE sessions on the same project at the same time, or else output files (acxprj, acxdb, icdb, jam, etc) and log files may become corrupted!